CombineSoldier14/CombineBot-Python/README.md

 </p>

 ## What is it?
 CombineBot is a full open source discord bot made by me.
-It has plenty of slash commands for moderation and fun, made because again, robots are cool.
+It has 80+ slash commands for moderation and fun, perfect for any server.

 ## Features!
 * MBTI Test command